gamesbook/pyprototypr/docs/useful_resources.md

 # pyprototypr: Useful Resources

-> *NOTE* Inclusion of these links does not constitute a recommendation of them or
+> *NOTE* Inclusion of these links does not constitute a recommendation of them
-> their use.
+> or their use!

 ## Free Icons and Images